dspringuel-va/blog-posts/kubernetes/README.md

 #### Others

-There are many other resources that will spin up new pods.
+There are many other resources that can spin up new pods.
 Let's talk about a few of them.

 *Job*